robintsunny/StudyGuideNotes/javascript.md

 ### explain .then in the context of the callback queue
 .then takes in a callback that can be written inside its argument, whereas a callback must be defined beforehand

+### What is Promise Chaining?
+a way to execute async tasks in succession

+### Explain what is returned by .then
+another promise that is to be resolved

+### How can you suspend the execution of a .then statement?
+return a promise without resolving it